 Head of department and members

-The Department of Quantitative Methods in Public Health is home to 11 researchers/lecturers, each of them affiliated with accredited research teams, and welcomes guest lecturers from foreign universities, two honorary lecturers, one research engineer, PhD students and interns (Master’s students, MPH [Master of Public Health]…).
+The Department of Quantitative Methods in Public Health is home to 11 researchers/lecturers, each of them affiliated with accredited research teams, and welcomes guest lecturers from foreign universities, 1 honorary lecturer, research and development engineers, PhD students and interns (Master’s students, Master of Public Health…).

 Visit the personal pages of researchers/lecturers, development engineers, research engineers and PhD students